Educational level of the population

 On the other hand, the educational structure of the children of immigrants, i.e. second generation Finns with a foreign background, can be reviewed because they were born in Finland and have gone through the Finnish educational system.
 The number of second generation Finns among the population remains very low, especially among the older age groups; however, the number is rapidly rising.

 Among the younger age groups, the level of education of the second generation population with a foreign background is behind other Helsinki residents.
-At the end of 2016, while only 62% of the second generation population aged 20–24 had acquired a degree following comprehensive education, the corresponding figure was 87% for persons in the same age with a Finnish background.
-Of the second generation population aged 25–64, 76% had a degree following comprehensive education at the end of 2016, whereas the corresponding figure was 89% for those with a Finnish background.
+At the end of 2018, while only 66 % of the second generation aged 20–24 had acquired a degree following comprehensive education, the corresponding figure was 88 % for persons in the same age with a Finnish background (Figure 1).
+Of the second generation population aged 25–64, 80 % had a degree following comprehensive education at the end of 2018, whereas the corresponding figure was 90 % for those with a Finnish background.

 Early childhood education

-Before the age of 3, fewer foreign language-speaking children residing in Helsinki took part in early childhood education than domestic language-speaking children.
-However, after the age of 3 the numbers were the same.
-At the end of 2017, 33% of foreign language-speaking children aged 1–2 took part in municipal or private early childhood education, whilst the same figure among domestic language-speakers was 51%.
-At the age of 3–6, 88% of foreign language-speakers and 90% of domestic language-speakers took part in early childhood education.
+Fewer foreign language-speaking children residing in Helsinki take part in early childhood education than domestic language-speaking children.
+The difference by mother tongue is biggest before the age of three.
+At the end of 2019, 37 % of foreign language-speaking children aged 1–2 took part in municipal or private early childhood education, whilst the same figure among domestic language-speakers was 55 % (Figure 2).
+At the age of 3–6, 93% of foreign language-speakers and 88 % of domestic language-speakers took part in early childhood education.
 There are no significant differences in the level of participation between the major language groups.

 In Helsinki, comprehensive education is provided by the City of Helsinki, the state and private operators.
-According to the population register’s statistics on mother tongues, in the autumn of 2017 there were a total of 9,780 persons in comprehensive education whose mother tongue was not Finnish, Swedish or Sami.
-The percentage of all students was 19%, with the highest percentage in state-run comprehensive schools and city-run Finnish language comprehensive schools.
+At the end of 2019 there were a total of 10,702 persons aged 7–15 in Helsinki whose mother tongue was not Finnish, Swedish or Sami.
+The percentage of all children in that age was 20 %.
+The highest percentage of foreign language students is in state-run comprehensive schools and city-run Finnish language comprehensive schools.

 If the student’s mother tongue is not Finnish, Swedish or Sami or if the student has a multilingual background, the student can study Finnish or Swedish as a second language (F2, S2).
-In autumn 2017, there were a total of 9,470 students with Finnish as a second language, or 20% of all students, disregarding the students of Helsinki’s Swedish language schools.
-The most F2 students were found in city-run Finnish language comprehensive schools, but the percentage has risen in the 2010s at the fastest rate in private schools.
+In 2020 there were a total of 9,100 students with Finnish as a second language, or 22 % of all students, disregarding the students of Helsinki’s Swedish language schools.

-92% of Helsinki residents who had finished comprehensive school in 2015 were studying towards a degree and, in the autumn of the same year, 3% were taking courses not leading to a degree.
-82% of foreign language-speakers who had finished comprehensive school continued directly with studies leading to a degree; 7% sought other forms of education.
-The percentage of foreign language-speakers seeking further education has risen in recent years.
+93 % of Helsinki residents who had finished comprehensive school in 2018 were studying towards a degree and 4 % were taking courses not leading to a degree.
+Of foreign language-speakers who had finished comprehensive school, 85 % continued directly with studies leading to a degree; 8 % sought other forms of education.
+The percentage of foreign language-speakers seeking further education has mainly risen in recent years.
 As recently as 2010, only 63% continued with education leading to a degree directly after comprehensive school.

 Upper secondary education and university education

-In autumn 2016, there were 1,750 foreign language-speaking upper secondary school students taking part in youth education in Helsinki and 450 taking part in adult education.
-In autumn 2016, there were more than 5,000 foreign language students studying towards a vocational basic degree and 1,140 foreign language students studying towards a professional or specialist degree.
-In autumn 2016, there were fewer than 3,000 foreign language students studying in polytechnic universities and 4,300 foreign language university students.
+There were 1,953 foreign language-speaking upper secondary school students taking part in youth education in Helsinki and 656 taking part in adult education in 2019.
+There were 10 253 foreign language students studying towards a vocational basic degree and 1,667 foreign language students studying towards a professional or specialist degree.
+In universities of applied sciences there were 2,916 foreign language students and in universities 3,855 foreign language students in 2019 in Helsinki.